 Rhonda Hart Quarter Horses

-We raise our babies on rough, hilly pasture in mixed groups.
+The babies grow up on rough, hilly pasture in mixed groups.
 They learn from the start to negotiate terrain and get along with other horses.
-They also get a lot of early handling, to instill confidence and manners - and what we call the Trust/Respect Ratio.
+They also get a lot of early handling, to instill confidence and manners.
 That early training paid off during wildfires in 2016 when 17 horses, including mares with foals, yearlings, and others, had to be evacuated into strange trailers by people they didn't know.
 Went off without a hitch.

 A good horse ruins you for life.